-Here at The Leak Specialists we have many methods that we can try to help find your leak and its cause.
-Using the very best and latest technology our team will be able to find the cause within minutes, showing you what has caused it and how we plan to overcome this.
+Here at The Leak Specialists we have many methods that we can try to help find your water leak and its cause.
+Using the very best and latest leak detection technology our team will be able to detect a leak within minutes, showing you what has caused it and how we plan to overcome this.
 Take a look below and learn about each of these methods and see the lengths that we go to for our customers.

-Get in touch with our team directly on 07813 599 388 or emailing firstname.lastname@example.org for more information and friendly
+Get in touch with our team directly on 01325 790666 or email email@example.com for more information and a friendly consultation.

 Thermal cameras see heat rather than visible light.
-They can be very sensitive to tiny changes in temperatures the ones that our Thermal Imaging leak detection specialists use can detect a difference of 0.05°C and can give us an instant picture of hot and cold spots in the building and this often shows us where hidden pipes run and where water is leaking from them as the temperature of the water in the pipes affects the temperature of nearby surfaces.
+They can be very sensitive to tiny changes in temperatures, and the ones that our thermal imaging leak detection specialists use can detect a difference of 0.05°C and give us an instant picture of hot and cold spots in the building which often shows us where hidden pipes run and where water is leaking from as the temperature of the water in the pipes affects the temperature of nearby surfaces.

 Tracer gas is made up of a mix of hydrogen and nitrogen.
-Tracer gas is a harmless lighter-than-air gas.
-It can be injected into an empty pipe at modest pressure and will escape from the pipe from any leaking areas.
-It then rises straight to the surface going straight through any common building material, such as concrete, in the way.
+Tracer gas is a harmless lighter-than-air gas that can be injected into an empty pipe at modest pressure and will escape the pipe from any leaking areas.
+It then rises straight to the surface going through any common building material, such as concrete, in the way.
 Once on the surface, our trace and access leak detection specialists can find the tracer gas using a sensitive gas detector.

 Use of tracer gas is totally non-invasive – once it has left the pipe from the leak location, it goes straight up through almost all building materials including concrete, paving slabs, sand and soil and can be detected at the surface directly above the leak location.
 Water, of course, does not do this and tends to spread out both sideways and downwards making it much harder to find the precise leak location and necessitating much larger scale excavation works to find the actual leak.